 According to the National Association of Realtors, adding a fireplace to your home has a huge positive impact on property value.
-In fact, houses that have fireplaces built into them have a 12% higher resale value than their fireplace-free counterparts!
+Houses that have fireplaces built into them have a 12% higher resale value than their fireplace-free counterparts!

-Here, we're going to give you some tips on how to choose an outdoor fireplace for your home.
-Read on to make your space more comfortable than ever before!
+Here, we're going to give you a few ideas about how to pick an outdoor fireplace for your house.
+Read on to make your home more spacious than it has ever been!

 Wood Burning vs Electric Models

 If you're looking for a reliable source of warmth with tons of personality, then consider investing in an electric fireplace.
 Electric fireplaces are perfect when your family is not home because they don't produce the smoke or soot that would normally accompany a wood-burning one and can be turned off immediately if necessary.